COVID-19 Visitor Information

 Weddings and viewing are able to resume at the Essex Record Office from 4 December.

 Are any events or activities still running?

-No. We regret to announce that we’ve made the difficult decision to cancel all events at our parks and places including Cressing Temple Barns for the time being, including all third party run events, in light of the ever evolving COVID-19 public health threat and the government’s national guidance around gatherings and social distancing.
+No. We regret to announce that we’ve made the difficult decision to cancel all events at our parks and places, including Cressing Temple Barns and all third party run events, for the time being.
+This decision has been made in line with the government’s national guidance around gatherings and social distancing.